exakat/exakat/docs/Rules.rst

 ######################

-Those literals arrays are written in several places, but in various orders.
+Those literal arrays are written in several places, but their items are in various orders.

 This may reduce the reading and proofing of the arrays, and induce confusion.
+The random order may also be a residue of development : both arrays started with different values, but they grew overtime to handle the same items.
+The way they were written lead to the current order.

 Unless order is important, it is recommended to always use the same order when defining literal arrays.
+This makes it easier to match different part of the code by recognizing one of its literal.

 .. code-block:: php